How to Drive Traffic to your Shopify Store

 Don’t forget to integrate your Facebook page as well.
 Convert your business page to a Facebook Store to make it even easier to connect your customers with Shopify.
 An online retail store is no different from a brick-and-mortar – the easier it is for your customers to visit your store, the more traffic you’ll get.

 Video is king

 As digital marketing evolves, it’s quickly becoming clear how effective video is for driving traffic to online stores.

-An overwhelming amount of research and statistics prove the validity of this statement; 52% of marketing professionals worldwide name video as the type of content with best ROI, 64% of consumers make a purchase after watching branded social videos, and marketers who use video grow revenue 49% faster than non-video users.
+An overwhelming amount of research and statistics prove the validity of this statement; 52% of marketing professionals worldwide name video as the type of content with best ROI, 64% of consumers make a purchase after watching branded social videos, and people will spend 88% more time on a website with video content.

 It’s evident the number of social media users who consume video content is high - so use this knowledge to your advantage.
 Use video to tell your story, build your brand, and drive traffic from your social media channels to your online store.

 Getting in front of your audience can be tough, especially if you’re new to market or the niche you’re in is busy.
 If this is the case, working with an influencer might be a good alternative.

 You’ll want to approach an influencer who has a relatively high number of followers.
 More importantly, the followers need to be engaged.
 Influencer marketing can do wonders for brand awareness and website traffic if you can collaborate with the right influencer – with the right audience.

 You can approach an influencer directly, or you might have more luck going through an online marketplace like Famebit that connects businesses with influencers.